I cried while making my very first homemade gingerbread house. No, crying is an understatement. I blubbered. Serious

 I had been so excited – I had a recipe, a plan and lots of time on my hands!
 And as the walls caved in and all the hours of hard work were reduced to a pile of crumbs, I vowed I would never let that happen again.

 That was 19 years ago.
 Since that day, I have learned a lot about what to do, but especially what NOT to do when it comes to making a large gingerbread house.
 And then in 2013, I made this baby you see in the photo above AND it did not crumble!
 If you want to learn how make a large gingerbread house, have it stay intact, how to fix and hide mistakes and still have that house look great, then read on.

 Oh, and by the way, I still made tons of mistakes, like cutting the side walls in HALF when I wasn’t supposed to, and it still held together.
-And it held together because of all the tips, tricks and secrets I have learned along the way (and a little determination) These are the tried and true secrets I will share with you today.
+And this giant gingerbread house held together because of all the tips, tricks and secrets I have learned along the way (and a little determination) These are the tried and true secrets I will share with you today.
 Trust me, they work!

 Food Art is the Best Art: